Unruhe: Plot

-Scully, finding a construction company referenced at both crime scenes, investigates the possible lead, meeting Gerry Schnauz (Pruitt Taylor Vince), a sheetrock installer, who worked near both scenes of the kidnapping.
-She fields a call from Mulder and, after hearing what he found in the photos, realizes Schnauz, who is wearing stilts that make him very tall, is the suspect.
+Scully investigates a possible lead and meets Gerry Schnauz (Pruitt Taylor Vince), a sheetrock installer who worked near both crime scenes.
+She fields a call from Mulder and, after hearing what he found in the photos, realizes Schnauz, who is wearing plasterer's stilts that make him tall, is the suspect.
 Schnauz attempts to flee while wearing the stilts, but Scully pursues and arrests him.
-The agents interrogate Schnauz, who was once institutionalized for beating his father with an axe handle in retaliation for the abuse his sister suffered at their father's hands.
-When questioned on the location of Brandt, Schnauz claims she is safe from the "howlers," supposedly malicious spirits inhabiting the frontal lobe of people and force them to lie or otherwise deny their existence.
+The agents interrogate Schnauz, who was once institutionalized for beating his abusive father with an axe handle.
+When questioned about Brandt's location, Schnauz claims she is safe from the "howlers", supposedly malicious spirits inhabiting the frontal lobe of people and force them to lie or otherwise deny their existence.
 Brandt is soon found in the woods, lobotomized.
 Mulder believes that Schnauz thinks he is rescuing his victims from howlers and that the photos show his nightmares.

-Schnauz escapes police custody by killing an officer and then robs the pharmacy from the opening, taking the passport photo camera, film, and an assortment of drug-related materials.
+Schnauz escapes police custody by killing an officer and then robs the pharmacy from the opening, taking the passport photo camera, film and an assortment of drug-related materials.
 While investigating the robbery, Scully is rendered unconscious and kidnapped by Schnauz.
-Mulder heads to the office where Schnauz's father used to work as a dentist, and finds the exam chair missing.
+Mulder heads to the office where Schnauz's father used to work as a dentist, finding the exam chair missing.
 Scully awakens bound to the chair with Schnauz claiming he's going to kill the howlers in her head.
 Schnauz takes a photo of himself, the results of which greatly disturb him, then prepares to lobotomize Scully.

 Mulder, having found a clue in a photo of Scully from the drugstore's photo booth, finds a construction site near Schnauz's father's grave and realizes the RV parked there belongs to the younger Schnauz.
 He manages to break in and shoot Schnauz before he can attack Scully.
 Mulder looks at the photo Schnauz took of himself, in which he is lying dead on the floor.
 A diary is then discovered among Schnauz's things, and it includes a list of the women he intended to save: Mary Lefante, Alice Brandt, and Agent Scully.